eriklindernoren/PyTorch-YOLOv3/README.md

 This is a short discription for running our code on ECP dataset.
 Please follow this instruction in order to use them.
 The specific results are shown in our report.

 ##### Workspace for this project with proper python environment.
+It uses virtualenv for python environment (in second line).
     $ cd /data/dlav/group_6/koji_workspace/PyTorch-YOLOv3
     $ source /data/dlav/group_6/pytorch_env/bin/activate

 ##### Training
 In order to execute training, please execute this command.
-It uses virtualenv for python environment.
 ```
 $ python3 train.py  --model_def config/yolov3-custom.cfg --data_config config/ecp.data
 ```